AckerlyXu/heima/includes/learn-about-deployment-models-rm-include.md

-> [AZURE.NOTE]
+> [!NOTE]
-> Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+> Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](../articles/azure-resource-manager/resource-manager-deployment-model.md).
 This article covers using the Resource Manager deployment model, which Azure recommends for new deployments instead of the classic deployment model.